 I = Increase the sampling interval if the number of failed samples found in the batch does not exceed the tabulated value.
-D = Decrease the sampling interval if the number of failed samples found in the batch equals or exceeds the tabulated value.

 5.4 Modification of Start-Up Sampling Interval - Depending upon the outcome of the previous section, the start-up sampling interval may be modified to a new value which will then require a new batch size to verify the modification.
 The process is then continued until the project is finished.
 Two examples will be provided using the above sampling tables both with anticipated failure percentages of 2.0%: Example 2 illustrates good seaming, and Example 3 illustrates poor seaming.